SignPath/github-actions/README.md

 * `signing-policy-slug` (required): SignPath signing policy slug
 * `artifact-configuration-slug` (required): SignPath artifact configuration slug
 * `github-artifact-name` (required): Name of the Github Actions artifact
 * `github-token` (optional): GitHub access token used to read job details and download the artifact.
 Defaults to secrets.GITHUB_TOKEN.
-Requires the `action:read` and `content:read` permissions.
+Requires the `action:read` and `content:read` permissions. ***REMINDER - stipulate that this toking is going to be stored in the SP infrastructure.***
 * `github-extended-verification-token` (optional): Token used to query the runners API.
 Only required if larger runners are used.
 Requires the `organization_self_hosted_runners:read` permission.
 * `wait-for-completion-timeout-in-seconds` (optional): Maximum time in seconds that the action will wait for the signing request to complete.
 Defaults to 10 minutes.
 * `service-unavailable-timeout-in-seconds` (optional): Total time in seconds that the action will wait for a single service call to succeed (across several retries).
 Defaults to 10 minutes.